venoajie/my-ai-assistant/README.md

 # The AI will analyze the request and create a package in './ai_runs/refactor-01'
 ai --new-session --persona core/csa-1 --output-dir ./ai_runs/refactor-01 \
   -f src/services/distributor.py \
-  "Refactor the 'distributor' service to improve its logging and add error handling.
-When done, commit the changes to a new git branch named 'refactor/distributor-logging'."
+  "Refactor the 'distributor' service to improve its logging."
 ```

 This command creates a directory with the following structure: